AppletunsApples/Hedgie-Essentials-Resources/README.md

 - SV Forfeiting
 > An update to battling that allows the player to forfeit in battle without the need of debug.

+- Thieve into Bag
+> Stolen items go directly into the Bag instead of being held by the attacking Pokémon when using Covet or Thief.

 - TM Auto-Descriptions
 > TM move descriptions are automatically generated if the "Description" field in the item's PBS file is left blank (Description =).